Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Numerical Experiments

 There are many other ways of generating random $A$.
-For example, we can always multiply $U$ by the square root of a fixed correlation matrix $C$.
+For example, we can multiply $U$ by the square root of a fixed correlation matrix $C$.
 When $C$ has large off-diagonal entries, the results are similar to those shown on the right column of Figure \ref{figureABtest}.
-In statistics, this means for solving linear regression problems, C-CD is slow when the data have large correlation (\cite{yang2014coordinate} has noticed a related phenomenon).
-We can also consider non-regression setting, letting $U$ be specially structured matrix such as tri-diagonal matrix or Hankel matrix with entries randomly generated.
-Similar conclusions hold: either when $\tau$ is large we get results similar to the right column of Figure \ref{figureABtest}, or when $\tau $ is small we get the left column.
+In statistics, this means that for solving linear regression problems, C-CD is slow when the data have large correlation (\cite{yang2014coordinate} has noticed a related phenomenon).

-One interesting question is: why is C-CD much faster than GD in these random experiments, while much slower than GD for our example \eqref{Ac def}?
-Is randomness crucial in the sense that for any random problem C-CD is faster than GD?
-It turns out the answer is no. We have investigated a related question: is our worst-case example \ref{Ac def} ``stable'', i.e., if we perturb the example randomly, is C-CD still slow?
-It is not hard to imagine that C-CD will still be slow if we randomly perturb our example by a very very small amount; the question is how much perturbation can make C-CD faster than GD.
-It turns out for a reasonable amount of random perturbation C-CD is still slower than GD, and the transition from slow to fast happens rather rapidly.
-This implies that our ``worst-case'' example is not like the exponential time example for simplex methods which is very unstable and is later explained by smoothed analysis.
-Thus for C-CD the smoothed analysis does not help.
-Knowing that randomization itself is not crucial, the question why C-CD is faster than GD in many cases becomes even more challenging.
+One interesting question is: Is randomness crucial in the sense that for any random problem C-CD is faster than GD?
+It turns out the answer is no. We randomly perturb our example, and found that when the perturbation is reasonably small, C-CD is still very slow.
+This also implies that our ``worst-case'' example is robust under small perturbation, which is different from the exponential time example for simplex methods.
+Maybe a new type of analysis is needed to explain this phenomenon.